aws-samples/amazon-eks-security-immersion-day/content/Pod-Security/Pod-Security-Admision/index.en.md

 # Introduction

-Like PSS, Pod Security Admission (PSA) went Beta in Kubernetes version 1.23, and consequently became available in Amazon EKS 1.23.
+Pod Security Admission (PSA) went Beta in Kubernetes version 1.23, and consequently became available in Amazon EKS 1.23.

 PSA is a Kubernetes in-tree admission controller to enforce: